pocession/JapanHousePrice/README.md

 ### This project is cloned and modified from
 ### https://www.kaggle.com/erikbruin/house-prices-lasso-xgboost-and-a-detailed-eda/
-### To increase the readibility, I remove all the R codes from readme file in this version.
+### To increase the readibility, I remove all the R codes from the readme file in this version.
 I annotate the corresponding section number in R script file instead.

 # Version 2.0
-# 1. Summary
+# 1. Hightlight of this project
+* The R-square of the current model is 70%.
+* The minimal RMSE of the current model is 0.67, means the difference between the predicted price and the real price is only 0.67 yen per mm2.
+* This model can be applied to all districts in Kanagawa.
+* This model is scalable, means it could be adjusted to predict house prices across whole Japan.
+# 2. Introduction
 I start this project by focusing on understanding Japanese realestate market and preacticing my data analysis skills.
-The EDA and modeling are documented in each section.
+The data wrangling process and modeling are documented in each section.

 In this version, only data of Kanagawa prefecture is used for modeling.

 * The data is collected from [Land General information system](https://www.land.mlit.go.jp/webland/servlet/MainServlet).
 * Describe modeling methods used in this project.

-# 2. Files
+# 3. Files
 * Due to the large size of data files, data are not uploaded to the repository.
 You can download the data from [Land General information system](https://www.land.mlit.go.jp/webland/servlet/MainServlet).
 * All plots in [Result](Result/).

-# 3. Introduction
 # 4. Loading and exploring data
 ## 4.1.
 Loading required libraries